k4ng/php-excel-reader-2-21/README.md

 https://code.google.com/p/php-excel-reader/
 ```

-I found some problem in original code.
+I found a problem in original code.
 But you do not worry because now I have fix that problem.

 ### Version
 v.2.21